 Achieving sodium targets

 Baked goods are responsible for a large proportion of the sodium that we consume in our diet, with salt and baking powder being the major contributors.
-Although the removal of salt can allow a significant reduction in sodium, too much of a decrease can affect product functionality with regards to taste and mould-free shelf life.
-Raising agents often contribute more sodium than salt, allowing a significant reduction to be made without affecting functionality.
+Although the removal of salt can allow some reduction in sodium, too much of a decrease can affect product functionality with regards to taste and mould-free shelf life.
+Raising agents often contribute more sodium than salt, allowing a significant reduction to be made without affecting flavour and shelf life.

-PELL K™ Baking Powders provide a complete low sodium solution for manufacturers that are currently using sodium bicarbonate based baking powders.
-By combining functional acidulants with KUDOS™ Potassium Bicarbonate, an extensive range of blends provide raising agent options to suit all products and processes.
+PELL K™ Baking Powders provide a complete low sodium solution for manufacturers that are currently using sodium bicarbonate-based baking powders.
+By combining functional acidulants with KODA™ Potassium Bicarbonate, we can offer an extensive range of blends to provide options for all products and processes.

 Maintaining the sodium/potassium balance